Tips To Build The Right Retail Business Model

 - What should your initial governance model be like?
 You need to answer three questions here:

 1. Access: The partners who are allowed to participate in the ecosystem.
-The requirements that they will have to fulfill to get access to the platform and the resources.
+The requirements that they will have to fulfil to get access to the platform and the resources.

 2. Participation: The scope, detail, and strictness of rules.
 The partner in charge to distribute value amongst others.